 The Château de Falaise (12th-13th century), which overlooks the town from a high crag (French: falaise), was formerly the seat of the Dukes of Normandy.
 Also, the Treaty of Falaise was signed at the castle in December 1174 between the captive William I, King of Scots, and the Plantagenet King of England, Henry II.

-The town was also the place that Rabbi Yom Tov of Falaise, grandchild of Rashi, held his rabbinical court.[citation needed]
+The town is also the place where Rabbi Yom Tov of Falaise, grandchild of Rashi, held his rabbinical court.

 On 26 October 1851, a statue of William the Conqueror was inaugurated here (at his place of birth).[2]